art

 How to make sense of our world and recharge our spirit

 Art helps us make sense of the world.
 It is beauty, in essence.
-So, we search for it in any form.
+So, we seek it in all forms.
 Patti Smith & “The Infinite” is one of those forms.

 You know life is unpredictable.
-You make your plans, but life makes its own.
+You make your plans, but life has plans of its own.
 And so, because of covid, on the 1st of August, we had to miss Patti Smith’s concert in Milano.

-Her music and poetry are a potent blend.
-And we are sure her performance would have been so beneficial for our souls.
+Her music and poetry are a powerful blend, and we’re certain her performance would have been a true balm for our souls.

 Also, we really appreciate how she redefined the role of female representation in rock music.
-Indeed, her androgynous outfits are a big inspiration in fashion.
-Mannish white shirt and blazer, loose necktie, never pretty but pure coolness.
-Her style is so iconic that she has created a unique aesthetic.
+Her androgynous outfits have been a major source of inspiration in fashion—think mannish white shirts, blazers, loose neckties.
+Never traditionally ‘pretty,’ but effortlessly cool.
+Her style is so iconic that she’s crafted an entirely unique aesthetic.

 Patti Smith reading Giacomo Leopardi